 The performance graph below compares the cumulative total stockholder return on our common stock with the cumulative total return on the equity securities of the NASDAQ Composite Index and a peer group selected by us.
-The peer group consists of domestic specialty steel producers: Allegheny Technologies Incorporated; Materion Corporation; Carpenter Technology Corporation; and Haynes International, Inc. RTI International Metals, Inc., which previously was included in our peer group, was acquired by Alcoa Inc. in July 2015.
-The graph assumes an investment of \$100 on December 31, 2010 reinvestment of dividends, if any, on the date of dividend payment and the peer group is weighted by each company's market capitalization.
+The peer group consists of domestic specialty steel producers: Allegheny Technologies Incorporated; Materion Corporation; Carpenter Technology Corporation; and Haynes International, Inc. The graph assumes an investment of \$100 on December 31, 2011 reinvestment of dividends, if any, on the date of dividend payment and the peer group is weighted by each company's market capitalization.
 The performance graph represents past performance and should not be considered to be an indication of future performance.